nushankodikara/TecInpact/content/portfolio.md

 ---
-title: "Portfolio"
+title: Portfolio
-draft: true
-description: "TECINPACT Technology Guide"
+description: TECINPACT Technology Guide
-aliases: ["portfolio","contact"]
+aliases:
+- portfolio
+- contact
-author: "Nushan Kodikara"
+author: Nushan Kodikara

 ---
 # About Me
 I Am webadmin and a Software developer, mostly freelancing for the past decade.
 With rises and falls of newer technologies and technological trends I have many experiances over the fields of,